Exchange (chess)

 In chess, an exchange or trade of chess pieces is a series of closely related moves, typically sequential, in which the two players each other's pieces.
-Any type of pieces except the kings may possibly be exchanged, i.e. captured in an exchange, although a king can capture an opponent's piece.
+Any type of pieces except the kings may possibly be captured in an exchange, although a king can capture an opponent's piece.
 Either the player of the white or the black pieces may make the first capture of the other player's piece in an exchange, followed by the other player capturing a piece of the first player, often referred to as a recapture.
+Exchanges occur very frequently in chess, in almost every game and usually multiple times per game.
+Exchanges are often related to the tactics or strategy in a chess game, but often simply occur over the course of a game.

 Commonly, the word "exchange" is used when the pieces exchanged are of the same type or of about equal value, which is an even exchange.
 According to chess tactics, a bishop and a knight are usually of about equal value.
 If the values of the pieces exchanged are not equal, then the player who captures the higher-valued piece can be said to be up the exchange or wins the exchange, while the opponent who captures the lower-valued piece is down the exchange or loses the exchange.
-Exchanges occur very frequently in chess, in almost every game and usually multiple times per game.
-Exchanges are often related to the tactics or strategy in a chess game, but often simply occur over the course of a game.

 The exchange of a rook for bishop or knight is an uneven exchange because a rook is generally more valuable than a bishop or knight.
 A minor exchange is a less commonly used term which refers to the exchange of a bishop for a knight.